CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 ```

 <img src="Future_Tidal_Flooding_Events_files/figure-gfm/acf_arima_residuals-2.png" style="display: block; margin: auto;" />
-so we have gotten rid of most of the non-periodic structure, and the
+So we have gotten rid of most of the non-periodic structure, and the
 structure under a period of a few hours, but residuals still show
 higher-order periodic structure.